We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Cha-Ching is a financial literacy program developed for use with students in grades K-6.
 Animated videos provide lessons on saving and earning money, entrepreneurship, and charity.
 Each lesson includes classroom activity guides and several also include family activity guides.
 Educator guides provide complete details for teaching with the videos and correlation to financial literacy and social studies standards.

 In the ClassroomTake advantage of these free lessons and videos to teach financial literacy in your classroom.
 Collect student ideas on how to save and earn money onto an online bulletin board like Lino, reviewed here.
 Lino offers the ability to include images, videos, and comments.
 Have students take pictures of different ways financial situations were faced over the course of a month then create a collage for your class using an image editor like Fotor, reviewed here.
-Challenge students use their imagination to create a financial adventure game using Scratch, reviewed here.
+Extend learning by challenging students use their imagination to create a financial adventure game using Scratch, reviewed here.
 Scratch is an easy to use program that brings adventures to life through interactive stories, animations, and games.

 This resource requires PDF reader software like Adobe Acrobat.